AmmarAli118/module-one-final-project/README.md

 Projects need to be approved prior to launching into them, so take some time to brainstorm project options that will fulfill the requirements above.
 You must have a minimum of four [user stories](https://en.wikipedia.org/wiki/User_story) to help explain how a user will interact with your app.
 A user story should follow the general structure of `"As a <role>, I want <goal/desire> so that <benefit>"`.
 In example, if we were creating an app to randomly choose nearby restaurants on Yelp, we might write:

 * As a user, I want view audio features of a track in my playlist.
-* As a user, I would like to be able to create and edit playlists.
+* As a user, I want to be able to create and edit playlists.
 * As a user, I want to view the average of audio features of my playlist.
+* As a user, I want to be able to view highest rated songs by certain categories.
 * As a user, I want to have the ability to add and remove tracks from my playlist.
 * As a user, I want to get recommendations for new tracks to improve my playlist.